-But they’re certainly not the only royal twins.
-Actually sometimes you wonder what’s the thing with (royal) twins.
+Sometimes I wonder what’s the thing with (royal) twins nowadays.
 So many celebrities become the parents of twins, and there are more royal twins than ever before.
 Almost every time a royal is pregnant, there are rumours it will be twins.
 Most of the time that is of course rubbish, but once in a while these rumours turn out to be true.

 Wo are/were the royal twins in the reigning royal houses in, let’s say, the last two centuries?
 (I left out some in female line)